paul-hammant/subversion_testing/README.md

 It'll barf at the end with a merge conflict.
 Last subversion tested 1.9.4

 For more info, see the accompanying bog entry: [paulhammant.com/2015/09/25/subversion-merge-limitations/](http://paulhammant.com/2015/09/25/subversion-merge-limitations/)

+# Mercurial doesn't have the same bug

+See the [hg_equivalent](https://github.com/paul-hammant/subversion_testing/tree/hg_equivalent) branch in this repo

+# Git doesn't have the same bug

+See the [git_equivalent](https://github.com/paul-hammant/subversion_testing/tree/git_equivalent) branch in this repo

+# Perforce doesn't have the same bug

+See the [p4_equivalent](https://github.com/paul-hammant/subversion_testing/tree/p4_equivalent) branch in this repo